 Question #15: What does perceptually uniform mean?

 Imagine looking at map on your phone.
 You’ve walked about 1 cm on your phone’s map, and walked for about five minutes.
 But suddenly, the next 1 cm on your phone map took you thirty minutes, because it was straight up the side of a huge steeply inclined mountain.
 We could say that the map, relative to surface area, is nonlinear with regard to the overhead map.
-The 2D map is a is a misrepresentation of surface distance.
+The 2D map is a misrepresentation of surface distance.

 This is a similar handy analogy to remember when examining the CIE 1931 chromaticity diagram; it is not perceptually uniform.
 That is, the measurements we make with the chromaticity coordinates are not a useful metric for evaluating differences of a perceptual nature.
 This is very similar to our above walking example, where there is a disconnect between the top down map on our phone and the surface distance that needs to be covered by foot.